 LAFFERTY & SLAYTON, PLLC 10000 N. Central Expy., Ste.
-400 Dallas, TX 75231 214.890.4022 214.206.9919 - fax aslayton@LS-Law.net
+400 Dallas, TX 75231 214.890.4022(p) 214.206.9919 (f) aslayton@LS-Law.net

 Amber L. Slayton is a partner with the law firm of Lafferty & Slayton, PLLC, and has tailored her practice to provide general counsel and litigation support to governmental entities.
 She provides her clients with day-to-day municipal legal services, as well as expertise in all aspects of state and federal litigation, from presuit claims through trial and all levels of appeal.
 Ms. Slayton has represented clients in all types of matters, including land use, eminent domain, ad valorem taxation, constitutional law and deprivation of civil rights, election matters, and claims arising under the Texas Tort Claims and Civil Service Acts.
-Ms. Slayton serves as a municipal judge for the City of The Colony, Texas.

-Ms. Slayton is a fully trained mediator and provides basic and family training to mediators.
-She is an adjunct instructor for Texas A&M University - Commerce, teaching graduate and undergraduate-level law classes.
-Ms. Slayton sits as the Vice-President of the Board of Directors for Operation Kindness, North Texas' largest no-kill animal shelter, and is a member of the College of the State Bar of Texas.
+Ms. Slayton is also a fully trained mediator and provides training to new mediators at Dispute Mediation Services, and is an adjunct instructor for Texas A&M University - Commerce, teaching graduate and undergraduate-level law classes.
+She sits as the Vice-President of the board of directors for Operation Kindness, North Texas' largest no-kill animal shelter, and is a member of the College of the State Bar of Texas.

-Ms. Slayton obtained her Bachelor of Arts degree with highest honors in speech communication and political science at Southwest Baptist University and obtained her Juris Doctorate from Baylor University School of Law, where she earned membership in the Order of the Barristers.
+Ms. Slayton obtained her Bachelor's degree with highest honors in speech communication and political science at Southwest Baptist University and obtained her Juris Doctorate from Baylor University School of Law, where she earned membership in the Order of the Barristers.